Have you ever wondered why some Cockers end up in Cocker Spaniel rescue centres?

 George has grown up to be a great dog and has a lot planned.
 He is now 10 years old and is still looking fit and healthy!
 And he loves playing with my children (I had another child called Harry).

 They all get on well, so don't think rescued dogs are horrible and badly behaved.

 Please save dogs.
 They need you to rescue them from a life of misery.

 We adopted a cocker spaniel rescue to keep our little girl, Maggie, company.
 Maggie was raised with two sisters who have both gone to the Rainbow Bridge.

 We found Oldies But Goodies Cocker Spaniel Rescue and fell in love at first sight with Oscar, a 5-year-old tri-coloured boy.

 He is a joy!

-It is true that they are scared at first, but in no time he has become one of our children and a member of the family.
-This has been the best experience I have ever had - no dealing with the usual puppy stuff that is very difficult when both doggie parents work.
+They were indeed scared at first, but he soon became one of our children and a loving member of our family.
+This has been the best experience I have ever had: no dealing with the usual puppy stuff that is very difficult when both doggie parents work.

-If you want unconditional love, rescue a cocker, you will not be sorry.
+Rescue a cocker if you want unconditional love; you will not be sorry.

 By: Gail Dawson